Jhgomez/StudyNotes/aws/CCP_notes.md

 	offerings where they don't need to deal with regulatory bodies or just the nature of the app is not too complicated.

 * **On-Premise**:
-	Deploying resources on-premises, using virtualization and resource management tools, is sometimes called '93private cloud'94.
+	Deploying resources on-premises, using virtualization and resource management tools, is sometimes called "private cloud".
 They use data centers, used in government, hospitals and large enterprises with heavy regulations like insurance companies.

 * **Hybrid**: